panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Just because a protocol stack provides a new feature/signal does not mean that applications will use the feature/signal.
 Protocol stacks may not know how to effectively utilize Path-Aware techniques, because the protocol stack may require information from applications to permit the technique to work effectively, but applications may not a-priori know that information.
 Even if the application does know that information, the de-facto sockets API has no way of signaling application expectations for the network path to the protocol stack.
 In order for applications to provide these expectations to protocol stacks, we need an API that signals more than the packets to be sent.
 (See {{ST2}} and {{IntServ}}).

+# Future Work {#Futures}

+By its nature, this document has been retrospective.
+In addition to considering how the Lessons Learned to date apply to current and future Path Aware networking proposals, it's also worth considering whether there is deeper investigation left to do.

+- We note that this work was based on contributions from experts on various Path Aware networking techniques, and all of the contributed techniques involved unicast protocols.
+We didn't consider how these lessons might apply to multicast, and, given anecdotal reports at the IETF 109 MOPS working group meeting of IP multicast offerings within data centers at one or more cloud providers ({{MOPS-109-Min}}), it might be useful to think about path awareness in multicast, before we have a history of unsuccessful deployments to document.

+- The question of whether a mechanism supports admission control, based on either endpoints or applications, is associated with Path Awareness.
+One of the motivations of IntServ and a number of other architectures (e.g. Deterministic Networking, {{RFC8655}}) is the ability to "say no" to an application based on resource availability on a path, before the application tries to inject traffic onto that path and discovers the path does not have the capacity to sustain enough utility to meet the application's minimum needs.
+The question of whether admission control is needed comes up repeatedly, but we have learned a few useful lessons that, while covered implicitly in some of the lessons learned of the document, might be explained explicitly:

+   - We have gained a lot of experience with application-based adaptation since the days where applications just injected traffic in-elastically into the network.
+Such adaptations seem to work well enough that admission control is of less value to these applications

+   - There are end-to-end measurement techniques that can steer traffic at the application layer (Content Distribution Networks, multi-CDNs like Conviva {{Conviva}}, etc.)

+   - We noted in {{ProtocolStackSupport}} that applications often don't know how to utilize Path Aware techniques.
+This includes not knowing enough about their admission control threshold to be able to ask accurately for the resources they need, whether this is because the application itself doesn't know, or because the application has no way to signal its expectations to the underlying protocol stack.
+To date, attempts to help them haven't gotten anywhere (e.g. the multiple-TSPEC additions to RSVP to attempt to mirror codec selection by applications {{I-D.ietf-tsvwg-intserv-multiple-tspec}} expired in 2013).

+- We note that this work took the then-current IP network architecture as given, at least at the time each technique was proposed.
+It might be useful to consider aspects of the now-current IP network architecture that ease, or impede, Path Aware networking techniques.
+For example, there is limited ability in IP to constrain bidirectional paths to be symmetric, and information-centric networking protocols such as Named Data Networking (NDN) and Content-Centric Networking (CCNx) ({{RFC8793}}) must force bidirectional path symmetry using protocol-specific mechanisms.

 # Contributions {#Contributions}

 Contributions on these Path Aware networking techniques were analyzed to arrive at the Lessons Learned captured in {{LessonsLearned}}.